mahadevParimi/shellScripts/SETUP.md

 # WINDOWS POWERSHELL SETUP

-  1.Open the powershell as an administrator and run the following command to allow the execution of custom scripts
+  1. Open the powershell as an administrator and run the following command to allow the execution of custom scripts

     Set-ExecutionPolicy Unrestricted

-  2.Type y to accept and press enter
+  2. Type y to accept and press enter

   3. Open the powershell profile with notepad using the below powershell command